Dating the Tirukkural: Dating bases

 The Sangam texts were historically grouped as the Eighteen Greater Texts (which includes the Ten Idylls and the Eight Anthologies) and the Eighteen Lesser Texts in that order.
 Many scholars count only the Eighteen Greater Texts as proper Sangam texts and refer to the Eighteen Lesser Texts as the late-Sangam works.
 The Kural literature, which has been traditionally listed under the Eighteen Lesser Texts group, is the oldest of this group.
 Evidently, there is no mention about Valluvar in any of the proper Sangam texts.
 Thus, scholars conclude that the Kural literature appeared only after the Ten Idylls and the Eight Anthologies texts.

 In the earliest Sangam literature, verses were composed mostly in the asiriyappa metre.
 Later texts were written in the vanjippa metre.
 Other metres such as kalippa, paripaadal, and venpa appeared much later.
 Verses in all the proper Sangam texts appear in the asiriyappa, kalippa, and paripaadal metres.
 The Kural couplets were composed in the venpa metre.
 Thus, Kural is said to have been composed after the Ten Idylls and the Eight Anthologies texts.

 The Kural literature has been dated variously from 300 BCE to 7th century CE.
 According to traditional accounts, it was the last work of the third Sangam, appearing before other post-Sangam texts, and was subjected to a divine test (which it passed).
 The scholars who uphold this tradition, such as Somasundara Bharathiar and M. Rajamanickam, date the text to as early as 300 BCE.
 Historian K. K. Pillay assigned it to the early 1st century CE.

 Content-based dating

 While the earlier Sangam texts approved of, and even glorified, the four immoral deeds of meat-eating, alcohol consumption, polygamy, and prostitution, the Kural literature strongly condemns these as crimes.
-In fact, it was the Kural text that condemned these as crimes for the first time in the history of the Tamil land.
+Moreover, it was the Kural text that condemned these as crimes for the first time in the history of the Tamil land.
 Thus, scholars find this as another reason to place the Kural text after the proper Sangam era.